kubernetes/community/contributors/design-proposals/storage/volume-ownership-management.md

 Currently, volume plugins have a `SetUp` method which is called in the context of a higher-level workflow within the kubelet which has externalized the problem of managing the ownership of volumes.
-This design has a number of drawbacks that can be mitigated by completely internalizing all concerns of volume setup behind the volume plugin `SetUp` method.
+This design has a number of drawbacks that can be mitigated by completely internalizing all concerns of volume setuped behind the volume plugin `SetUp` method.

 ### Known issues with current externalized design